We teach Religious Education following the London Diocesan Board for Schools (LDBS) Scheme of Work.

 RE lessons are not just about factual knowledge.
 Using philosophy style RE lessons children learn the language of questioning and discussion.
 Children learn to respect the views of others even when they disagree.
 Also, they learn to formulate their own opinions rather than just accepting what they are told.

-Each class keeps a RE book, a Big Questions book and a class prayer book, these act as a visual record to showcase learning in Religious Education.
 Events such as Remembrance, Christian Aid week as well as regular visits to our local church and places of worship such as St Paul’s Cathedral, ensure that pupils can enjoy first-hand experiences of religious practice.

-Whole school led by Miss Mann
+Monday: Whole school led by the Senior Leadership team

 Key stage collective worship through song led by Miss Jones & Mrs Statham